Facepunch/chippy-docs/docs/tutorials/bullet.md

 ### Sprite

-Bullets need to specify a sprite in their first keyframe.
+Bullets must specify a sprite in their first keyframe.
 If a different sprite is specified in the next kefyrame, the bullet will blend into it over the current keyframe's duration.
 All the sprites used by a bullet need to have the same dimensions.

 ```json
 "keyframes": [